How to get into pharmacy school

 Tip #6 Obtain strong letters of recommendation

-Most PharmD programs require at least two letters of recommendation; one from a science based faculty member, the other from a health care provider.
+Most pharmacy programs require at minimum of two letters of recommendation; one from a science based faculty member, the other from a health care provider.
 During your freshmen and sophomore years, think about who would serve as a great letter writers and start developing a connection with these individuals.
 Developing relationships takes time and effort so start early!
 Make sure to check with the specific admissions requirements for each school to learn more about their letter of recommendation guidelines.